kkhalis/GA-Projects/project_1/README.md

 ---

 ## Executive Summary
 Datasets from both the ACT and SAT for 2017 and 2018 were used in this analysis.
 Each dataset, consisting of average scores and participation rates in every state.
-This  would allow for a year-on-year comparison of test scores and participation rates, and also a comparison to measure the performance the tests against each other.
+This  would allow for a year-on-year comparison of test scores and participation rates, and also a comparison to measure the tests against each other.

 ---